Softball: Hard work pays off for Jefferson trio headed to play collegiately

 The trio missed out on their junior seasons after the COVID-19 pandemic took away last year’s high school softball season.
 If and when Jefferson comes back this spring, the Eagles will have three collegiate softball commits to help defend their Rock Valley Conference crown.

-“I’m pretty lucky to have those three girls on my softball team,” Peterson said.
+“I’m pretty lucky to have those three girls on our softball team,” Peterson said.

 Post a comment as